 NYC Trails Guide: The Best Hiking in Each Borough

 Don't have a full day to get out of the city?
 On a budget and have an unlimited Metro Card (or bike)?
-We talked to Justin Bailey of the Appalachian Mountain Club to find out the best places to go hiking within the five boroughs.
-Thanks to Lowa Boots for making this post possible.
-Need a new pair of boots?
-Lowa's are the most comfortable boots out there and you can buy them locally at Paragon Sports.
+We talked to Justin Bailey of the Outdoor Ethos to find out the best places to go hiking within the five boroughs.
+Want more from Justin?
+Join our Campout on June 1st-2nd.

 Queens: Alley Pond Park